Sithucoder/Plagiarism_Detector/README.md

 # Plagiarism_Detector
 # Introduction
 Plagiarism detection is a crucial task in educational and professional settings.
 By leveraging machine learning techniques, we can create a robust plagiarism detector that can accurately identify copied content.
-This blog post walks you through the process of building a plagiarism detector from collecting the dataset to creating a Flask web application for easy use.
 # Collecting the Dataset
 The first step in building our plagiarism detector is gathering a comprehensive dataset.
 The dataset should consist of text documents that contain both original and plagiarized content.
 You can find such datasets from online sources like Kaggle or create your own by manually collecting documents.